Add a reminder from another app on Mac

 Remind yourself to get back to a webpage, an email, a map location, or something else in another app while you’re using it—without switching to Reminders.
 For example, you can create a reminder for the webpage you’re viewing in Safari, a selected note in Notes, a location or directions in Maps, or the card you’re viewing in Contacts.

 Ask Siri.
 Say something like: “Remind me about this tomorrow.”
-Learn more about Siri.
+Learn how to ask Siri.

 Note: All Reminders features described in this guide are available when using upgraded iCloud reminders.
 Some features aren’t available when using accounts from other providers.